NavotSlavin/vegan/README.md

 # vegan
-front side in react-native of vegan app with afik
+front side in react-native of vegan app with Navot, Afik & Gal